ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2016-12-19-ux-challenges-in-ai-by-jensen-barnes-darren-head-edouard-pelosi-and-denis-vazhenin-and-how-to-internet-takeaways-from-tokyocheapos-journey-to-a-million-monthly-page-views-by-greg-lane-and-chris-kirkland.md

 ---
 layout: post
-title: UX Talk Tokyo #33: "UX Challenges in AI" by Jensen Barnes, Darren Head, Edouard Pelosi and Denis Vazhenin" and "How to Internet - Take-aways from TokyoCheapo's Journey to a Million Monthly Page Views" by Greg Lane and Chris Kirkland
+title: 2016 Dec-UX Talk Tokyo #33: "UX Challenges in AI" by Jensen Barnes, Darren Head, Edouard Pelosi and Denis Vazhenin" and "How to Internet - Take-aways from TokyoCheapo's Journey to a Million Monthly Page Views" by Greg Lane and Chris Kirkland
 snippet: Is it too late to say, "Happy New Year?" ^^ Well, UXTalkTokyo is back with our first event this ...
 ---
 29 participants